 “There is no other ensemble in the world like the Budapest Festival Orchestra.”

 HarrisonParrott enjoys a long-standing and ongoing collaboration with this acclaimed partnership working together on touring projects in Europe, USA and in South America.
-Under the auspices of HarrisonParrott, the BFO and Iván Fischer have appeared numerous times at the BBC Proms and Edinburgh International Festival as well as US and Canadian summer festivals including Mostly Mozart, New York.
+With HarrisonParrott, the BFO and Iván Fischer have appeared numerous times at the BBC Proms and Edinburgh International Festival as well as US and Canadian summer festivals including Mostly Mozart in New York.

 “The great partnership of Iván Fischer and his Budapest players make music of supreme intimacy and vitality.
 They endow the work with a poise and lyricism too often sacrificed in favour of frenzied intensity.”